oracle/fastr/README.md

 Packages that use the [R extensions C API](https://cran.r-project.org/doc/manuals/r-release/R-exts.html) in hot paths, especially via `Rcpp`, may exhibit slower performance on FastR due to the high cost of transitions between the native and managed code.
 This will be mitigated by using the Graal LLVM interpreter.
-The support is available in the development version via the `--R.BackEndLLVM` option.
+The support is available in the development version via the `--R.BackEnd=llvm` option.
 Note that most of the times FastR running R code equivalent to given `Rcpp` code is as fast as GNU-R and sometimes even faster because the GraalVM dynamic compiler can optimize the program as a whole.

 ## Stay connected with the community